 - Check in from 16:00.
 Check out by 11:00.
 Additional charges apply where earlier check in or late check out are required

-- Note for clients with mobility impairment: there are only two small steps to negotiate at the hotel entrance with a ramp available but this hotel does not have any ground floor rooms although none of these has a sea view.
-Each of the bedroom floors is divided into two levels and it is necessary to ensure mobility impaired clients are alocated rooms on the side of the hotel which can be directly accessed from the lift.
+- Note for clients with mobility impairment: there are only two small steps to negotiate at the hotel entrance with a ramp available.
+The hotel has seven ground floor rooms although none of these has a sea view.
+Each of the bedroom floors is divided into two levels and it is necessary to ensure mobility impaired clients are allocated rooms on the side of the hotel which can be directly accessed from the lift.
 Please ensure you submit a Special Needs form if you have a mobility impairment.

 - Our attractive split level restaurant can seat up to 110 people